 Increased revenue is an obvious benefit to any strategic partnership.
-However, beyond revenue, there's several perks a good partnership can bring to your business.
+However, beyond revenue, there are several perks a good partnership can bring to your business.
 To have a successful partnership agreement it must be a win-win for both parties.
 The old saying "Two heads are better than one" comes to mind.
 Expanded geographic reach, increased top-line sales, improved offerings to your customers, increased customer trust and shared resources are some of the benefits of forming a strategic partnership.
 Frost & Sullivan surveyed CEOs and found that 48% of them identify strategic partnerships as their top technology strategy.
-Work smarter, not harder.
+Work smarter, not harder

 Increased Top-line Sales

-For example those who partner with TechGuard receive advertisement because TechGuard has a Partners page with our partners' logos linking back to their websites, bringing them more traffic.
+For example, those who partner with TechGuard receive advertisements because TechGuard has a Partners page with our partners' logos linking back to their websites, bringing them more traffic.
 Additional backlinks will also improve SEO.
 An increase in website traffic will often lead to an increase in overall sales.
 Reselling a partner's services will increase your top-line sales.
 Having a strong number to represent your top-line sales helps a company's power.
 These numbers can help reputation and increase loan eligibility.

 Trust is Transferable